Neang-Chhong-Makara/Financial_Transactions_Fraud_Detection/README.md

 ---

-👉 Since our repo is already structured for Docker, the main effort is just **building and running the container inside WSL**.
+👉 Since our repo is already structured for Docker, the main effort is just **building and running the container inside local WSL**.